DaleOrders/AWS-Study-Notes/README.md

 - A version is the code+ the configuration of the lambda function
 - It's immutable- it never changes once published and has its own ARN
 - $Latest points at the latest version
-- Aliases(Dev, Stage, Prod) point at a version- can be changed
+- Aliases(Dev, Stage, Prod) point at a version- can be changed.

+Publish makes a snapshot copy of $LATEST.

+Enable versioning to create immutable snapshots of your function every time you publish it.

+Publish as many versions as you need.
+Each version results in a new sequential version number.
+Add the version number to the function ARN to reference it.
+The snapshot becomes the new version and is immutable.

 #### Lambda Cold and Warm starts